ecoologic/chessOO/README.md

 # A Ruby Chess~ish Game

+Currently is doing all the basic moves, but no fancy ones like casteling.

 I will never finish this, I'm just interested in some of the challenges related to modelling the rules of the game.

-While this is a pretty unlikely domain to model at work, it's a good expression of my current (2019) modelling skills.
+While this is a pretty unlikely domain to model at work, it's a good expression of my current (2019) modelling skills using Object Oriented languages.

 There is no frontend, the specs are the only consumers.
+Take a peek starting at `spec/game_spec.rb:40`.

+Feel free to contact me for design questions or lessons.

 ```
 puts Board.new